FriendsOfTYPO3/introduction/README.md

 b) Alternatively, add `introduction` via composer `composer require typo3/cms-introduction` to your existing composer based project, go the backend extension manager and load the extension.
+Since TYPO3 11.5 it is essential to setup the extension afterwards by running `vendor/bin/typo3 extension:setup`.

 Detailed documentation
 ----------------------